 - Buying government bonds to stimulate the economy (the Fed purchased $4.4 trillion worth of treasuries and mortgage-backed securities in the two years following the COVID-19 recession)

 - Generating market rallies with newly printed currency (since the Great Financial Crisis, stock market performance has been highly correlated with new money creation)

-- Stoking demand for speculative assets (the Fed artificially lowers interest rates, pushing investors toward riskier and riskier asset classes)
+- Stoking demand for speculative assets (the Fed artificially lowers interest rates, pushing investors toward riskier asset classes)

 The transition from hard money to easy money is not a new experiment.
 Does this mean the United States is doomed to the same fate as 18th century Frace?

 Certainly not – as long as the U.S. maintains a certain level of “hardness” in the U.S. dollar.
-Unfortunately, the Great Financial Crisis triggered a strong move away from “hardness.”
+Unfortunately, the Great Financial Crisis triggered a strong move away from sound monetary policy.
 Since 2008, the Fed has engaged in unprecedented levels of accommodative monetary policy through quantitative easing and near-zero interest rates.

 Warning signs are flashing: extreme speculation in the stock market, unsustainable government debt, rising inflation (to name a few).
 Luckily, modern investors are in a better position than investors in 18th century France.
 They have tools to prepare for any sort of bust central bankers might trigger during their relentless pursuit of the boom.

 We hope Vaulted can serve as one of these tools.
 Vaulted allows you to create your own gold standard by acquiring physical gold at the best cost structure in the industry.
 We handle storage and insurance – all you need to do is sit back and watch your investment grow.